-The Local Government Act 1995 also requires the City of Mandurah to report on training undertaken by the City’s council members for the previous financial year.
+The Local Government Act 1995 requires the City of Mandurah to report on training undertaken by the City’s elected members for the previous financial year.

 The Local Government (Administration) Regulations 1996 require the City to provide the names of the council members and the positions of employees who have submitted a primary return or annual return for the financial year beginning on or after 1 July 2020.
-The following persons have submitted a primary or annual return applicable to this timeframe:
+The Register of Annual and Primary Return Lodged 2020-2021 Financial Year lists persons who have submitted a primary or annual return applicable to this timeframe.

 Schedule 6.3 of the Local Government 1995, clause 1.1.c. requires that prior to exercising the power of sale of land for overdue rates under s.6.68, that a notice is to be published on the website and kept on the website for not less than 35 days.